json-everything/json-everything-docs/_docs/schema/vocabs.md

 ### `properties`

-The `properties` keyword allows us to calculate some things before we have the instance.
+The `properties` keyword presents an opportunity to calculate some things before we have the instance.
 For example, with this schema

 ```json
 {